roytang/blog/content/post/2020/07/itunes-purchases/index.md

 - tech life
 ---

-I was going through some old emails and found some receipts of thins I had purchased from the iTunes App Store for my iPad, and I wondered how much have I actually spent on apps/games on the App Store?
+I was going through some old emails and found some receipts for things I had purchased from the iTunes App Store for my iPad, and I wondered how much have I actually spent on apps/games on the App Store?
 I went through all the receipts and decided to write mini-reviews for each item as well:

 | Purchase Date | Name | Price (USD) | Still Available on App Store? | Notes |
 |---|---|---|---|---|---|